AMD reveals it’s new Zen 3 Ryzen 5000 Processors

 by Rustam Iqbal

-AMD just announced its new lineup of Ryzen 5000 series processors for laptops, which are also the first chips in the company set to feature its next-gen Zen 3 architecture and signify AMD's most massive jump's desktop processors yet.
+AMD just announced its new lineup of Ryzen 5000 series processors for Desktops, which are also the first chips in the company set to feature its next-gen Zen 3 architecture and signify AMD's most massive jump's desktop processors yet.

 Like last year's Zen 2-based Ryzen 3000 desktop chips these new models replace, the new 5000 series processors are still utilizing AMD's 7nm procedure but offer a 19 percent increase in instructions per cycle, along with a complete redesign of the chip layout and a more incredible max boost speed.
 (The newest chipsets are leaping directly to Ryzen 5000 series branding to prevent any confusion of this new Zen 3 chips with the Zen 2-based Ryzen 4000 desktop chips that AMD released over the summer for prebuilt systems.)